theshteves/stevenkneiser.com/blog/return-to-software.md

 <br />

-I now had enough tools in my toolbelt, that technical competence wasn't my bottleneck any more.
+I now had enough tools in my toolbelt, that technical competence was no longer holding me back.
 I wasn't the type to just sit down & cash in on those skills for the next decade.
 I wanted more. **I wanted to understand "the Business™ side".** I wanted to build companies of own so that I could employ all my friends & build the software we saw in the world

 ...but I had 1 nagging, existential question:

+> "_even if_ I could build anything I wanted<br />I only had so many hours in a day"

+...which began to domino:

-> "_even if_ I could build anything I wanted<br /><br />_even if_ I could get better at managing a larger team to build quicker<br /><br />**what did that matter ...if I couldn't figure out _which_ problems were _most worth_ solving?**"
+> "_even if_ I had infinite time<br />_even if_ I could manage larger teams [well]<br /><br />**what did that matter ...if I couldn't figure out _which_ problems were _most worth_ solving?**"

-**I needed perspective<br />& from _outside_ my domain of expertise**
+**I needed perspective**<br />& from **_outside_ my domain of expertise**

 * TODO: elaborate